DeltaLambda77/DeltaLambda77/README.md

 ### 💻 Projects

+**PlutusPulse** | Python, Flask, React, TypeScript, Bootstrap, Chart.js ⭐ Developed a full-stack financial analytics web application integrating real-time economic data from the FRED API using Flask and React
+- Implemented interactive data visualizations with Chart.js, enabling users to analyze macroeconomic indicators and correlations dynamically
+- Designed and deployed RESTful API routes for fetching, transforming, and visualizing financial datasets with scalable backend architecture

 **ChessIQ** | React, Next.js, TypeScript, Java, Spring Boot
 🧠 Full-stack chess learning platform built with a team of students
 - Designed and implemented RESTful API backend using Spring Boot with MVC and client/server architecture